 Enable the SPI firewall, of course.
 I think the firewalls on routers are vastly overrated but they are far better than nothing.
 If you’re interested in exploring DD-WRT’s firewall capabilities further, that’s a separate post.

 Regarding the rest of the settings on this tab, there aren’t many of the filters you’ll want to use.
 Filtering cookies will give you additional privacy, though at the expense of convenience.
 You have to decide if it’s worth the trade-off, and keep in mind there are other ways to track you.
-If you have Flash installed and enabled in your web browser, turning cookies off may do more to inconvenience you than it does to stop people from tracking you.
 Filtering Java can be useful, as Java has many security vulnerabilities and this protects you if Java gets accidentally enabled in your browser.
 Filtering ActiveX sounds like a good idea, but one of the filetypes it blocks is .CAB, which can also be used for Windows updates.
 So I don’t recommend this setting.
 If you want to avoid ActiveX vulnerabilities, use Firefox or Chrome.

 Under Block WAN Requests and Impede WAN/DoS Bruteforce, check all of the options.